coolshare/CoolshareReactPubSub/README.md

 	Communication among React components could be a pain in case you use react without Flux framework.
 Pub/Sub, may not be the best but is a different solution similar to Redux:

-	 - publish in PubsubManager and Pulisher component are "Action Creator"
+	 - both publish method in PubsubManager and Pulisher component act like the "Action Creator", where publish method allows API or event handler to generate "Actions" and the Publish component generate "Actions" from user interaction.
-	 - An event including a topicName with data is an "Action"
+	 - An event (including a topicName with data) is an "Action"
 	 - PubsubManager is the "Dispatcher" and topicName is the "Action Type"
 	 - Event handler is the "Reducer".
 In case of React, the event handler makes change to the state of React view to trigger the view update.